If you have a substantive question, or would like to submit a proposal for a blog post, please contact our editors.

 In submitting proposals, please take note of the following:

 - We welcome blog posts which address current issues in international arbitration.
 We particularly welcome editorial commentary and candid views.
-We discourage posts that merely summarise cases; while many of our entries focus on specific cases, we prefer that these posts include critical analysis or explore particular themes of wider resonance.
+We discourage posts that merely summarise cases or discuss basic aspects of international arbitration; while many of our entries focus on specific cases, we prefer that these posts include critical analysis or explore particular themes of wider resonance.
 We are particularly keen to create a “dialogue” between posts so please do cross-refer to and comment on other posts.

 - Please include a short title (Please Capitalize Posts As You See Here).
 A title which asks a question can generate more interest.